 Create a new profile in the default directory, but do not start application.
 The profile will be named

 profile_name in the profile manager. profile_name must not contain spaces ( ).
+To use this successfully no instance of the application must be running, or the

 firefox -CreateProfile JoelUser